The Incredible Story of Pixar: From Humble Beginnings to Box Office Domination

 Summary table of Pixar's evolution

-| Period | Key event | Impact |
+| Period | Key Event | Impact |

 |---|---|---|

-| 1979–1986 | Created at Lucasfilm and acquired by Steve Jobs | The Birth of Pixar |
+| 1979–1986 | Creation at Lucasfilm and acquisition by Steve Jobs | Birth of Pixar |

-| 1986–1995 | Groundbreaking short films | Global recognition |
+| 1986–1995 | Revolutionary short films | Global Recognition |

 | 1995 | Toy Story | 3D Animation Revolution |

-| 1998–2006 | Success story | Market Domination |
+| 1998–2006 | Series of Successes | Market Domination |

-| 2006 | Acquisition by Disney | Global expansion |
+| 2006 | Acquisition by Disney | Global Expansion |

 - When did Pixar become independent?
-In 1986 .
+In 1986.

 - What was the first Pixar film?
-Toy Story .
+Toy Story.

 - Why is Pixar so influential?
-Thanks to technological innovation and narrative quality .
+Thanks to technological innovation and narrative quality.

 - Does Pixar belong to Disney?
-Yes, since 2006 .
+Yes, since 2006.

 - What software revolutionized Pixar animation?
-RenderMan .
+RenderMan.